-Successful treatment of schizophrenia, therefore, depends upon a life-long regimen of both drug and psychosocial, support therapies.
-While the medication helps control the psychosis associated with schizophrenia (e.g., the delusions and hallucinations), it cannot help the person find a job, learn to be effective in social relationships, increase the individual’s coping skills, and help them learn to communicate and work well with others.
+Successful treatment of schizophrenia, therefore, depends upon a life-long regimen of both drug and psychosocial or support therapies.
+While the medication helps control the symptoms and psychosis associated with schizophrenia (e.g., the delusions and hallucinations), it cannot help the person find a job, learn to be effective in social relationships, increase the individual’s coping skills, and help them learn to communicate and work well with others.
 Poverty, homelessness, and unemployment are often associated with this disorder, but they don’t have to be.
 If the individual finds appropriate treatment and sticks with it, a person with schizophrenia can lead a happy and successful life.

 With such support, determination, and understanding, someone who has schizophrenia can learn to cope and live with it for their entire life.
 But stability with this disorder means complying with the treatment plan set up between the person and their therapist or doctor, and maintaining the balance provided for by the medication and therapy.
 A sudden stopping of treatment will most often lead to a relapse of the symptoms associated with schizophrenia and then a gradual recovery as treatment is reinstated.

 While most people believe that psychotherapy doesn’t play an important role in the treatment of schizophrenia, a wealth of research suggests otherwise.
 Schizophrenia, like all mental illness, is not a pure brain or genetic disorder.
 Therefore, treating schizophrenia with appropriate psychotherapeutic interventions is important.